-The Bahamas has its own creole dialect.
+The Bahamas has its creole dialect.
 While British English is the official language, you’ll also hear accents and words or phrases influenced by various African languages.
-British English is spoken everywhere in The Bahamas, but when you travel to Staniel Cay, you’ll notice right away that locals speak with a pleasing Island dialect.
-You certainly won’t need to bring your translator to Staniel Cay in order to communicate, but it’s fun to brush up on a bit of the local language before you visit!
+British English is spoken everywhere in The Bahamas, but when you travel to Staniel Cay, you’ll notice that locals speak with a pleasing Island dialect.
+You certainly won’t need to bring your translator to Staniel Cay to communicate, but it’s fun to brush up on a bit of the local language before you visit!

-You think you know English until you get off dem plane, axe for one taxi an’ soon realize you mussy don’t know what dat custom lady she say… Every island has it’s own patois, creole or pidgin English that is spoken by natives, locals and residents alike.
+You think you know English until you get off da plane, axe fa one taxi an’ den realize you mussy ain know what dat custom lady say… Every island has its own patois, creole, or pidgin English that is spoken by natives, locals, and residents alike.
 Take a peek into the rich language of the Bahamas, while exploring the sights and sounds of the largest island chain in the Caribbean.
 Get ready to learn some often-used Bahamian phrases:

 EEN NOTHIN’: A common reply to “what da wybe is?”, this means “nothing much!”

 SWITCHA: If it’s a hot day and someone offers you a glass of switcha, don’t refuse!
 “Switcha” is the Bahamian word for lemonade.
 In The Bahamas, it’s commonly made with limes instead of lemons.
 Either way, it’ll be delicious and refreshing!